 London Guide: Ten Things to do in London Bridge.
 We moved close to London Bridge last February and I just love this location because there is so much to explore.
 My list of Ten Things to do in London Bridge includes my favourite places to visit in the London Bridge area.
-Admire the River Thames on the bridge, enjoy The View From The Shard or visit the Old Operating Theatre Museum.
+Admire the River Thames from the bridge, enjoy The View From The Shard or visit the Old Operating Theatre Museum.
 Read on to discover more.

 Southwark Cathedral and The Shard

 Ten Things to do in London Bridge List

 1. Admire the River Thames from London Bridge

 2. Enjoy the view from the Shard